chadmcrowell/killercoda-scenarios/ckad/metrics-server/step2.md

 ___
 ## CHALLENGE

-Use the `kubectl top` command to show the metrics for the other pod that's running in the default namespace.
+Use the `kubectl top` command to show the metrics for the pod named `pod-hostpath` that's running in the default namespace.

 <br>
 <details><summary>Solution</summary>